3tw/colored-pages/README.md

 #### II.
 Declare color theme(s) variables

-Start by defining a scss map of a color theme.
+Continue by defining a scss map of a color theme.
 Each color theme has its own default values.
 You can override them by declaring up to 6 maps with the following keys:

 ```scss
 $clp-theme-01: (